jerel/jerel.github.io/_posts/2016-12-09-connect-to-a-remote-elixir-node-deployed-with-distillery.md

 ---

-I found that I always had to google and fiddle around a bit to connect Observer to a running app so decided to document it clearly once and for all.
+I found that I always had to google and fiddle around a bit to connect Observer to a running app so decided to document it for myself and others.

 #### The Code